ljsinclair/featurebase-docs/docs/cloud/cloud-databases/cloud-db-shaped.md

 nav_order: 4
 ---

-# How do I setup a database with predictable pricing?
+# TO BE DELETEDHow do I create a database with predictable pricing?

 {% include /cloud-db/cloud-db-shaped-summary.md %}